Antushil11/Hero-Apps/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project. -->

+App Name
+Programming Hero

+Description
+React.js:
+The app is built using React, enabling a modular and reusable component structure for fast and scalable frontend development.
+React Router:
+React Router is used to handle in-app navigation, enabling smooth transitions between pages like home, app details, and app listings.
+Tailwind CSS:
+Tailwind’s utility-first CSS framework allows for rapid UI development with responsive design, consistent spacing, and mobile-friendly layouts.
+React Hooks (useState, useEffect):
+State management and side effects are handled using built-in React hooks, ensuring clean and functional components.
+useApps:
+A reusable custom hook designed to fetch and manage app data, abstracting logic from components for better maintainability.

+Technologies Used
+Frontend Framework :	React.js
+Routing:	React Router
+Styling:	Tailwind CSS
+State & Data Handling:	React Hooks (useState, useEffect) Custom Data Hook:	useApps (custom hook for fetching apps) Image Assets:	Local image imports
+Toast Notifications: (optional in project)	react-hot-toast